loopbackio/loopback.io/pages/en/lb3/Defining-and-using-roles.md

 };
 ```

-{% include note.html content="

-A note about process.nextTick()

-In the code above, we wrap some callback invocations in `process.nextTick(()=> cb(...))`, but not others.
-Why?
+{% include note.html content="Why does the code above wrap some callback invocations in `process.nextTick(()=> cb(...))`, but not others.

-In asynchronous functions like this one that take a callback & pass results to it at a later time,
-it's important to ensure we **always** call the callback \"at a later time\" and **never** call it right away (synchronously).
+In asynchronous functions like this one that take a callback and then pass results to it at a later time, you must call the callback at a later time, _not_ right away (synchronously).
-We call the callback from a function passed to `process.nextTick` **in places where it would otherwise be called synchronously**.
+Call the callback from a function passed to `process.nextTick` _in places where it would otherwise be called synchronously_.

 Calls from the `findById` or `count` callbacks are already guaranteed to happen at a later time as they access the database, an asynchronous operation, so we don't need to wrap those calls in `process.nextTick`.

-See [this blog post](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony) for more info.
+For more information, see [Designing APIs for Asynchrony](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).
 " %}

 Using the dynamic role defined above, we can restrict access of project information to users that are team members of the project.